 - Sound recordings and;

-The above-listed works will not be eligible to be copyrighted except the following occurs;
+Section 1(2) of the Copyright Act provides that a literary, musical or artistic work shall not be eligible to be copyrighted except the following occurs;

 - Sufficient effort was expended in making the work to give it its original character;

 - The work has been fixed in a definite medium of expression that is now known or to be developed later from which it can be perceived either directly or with the aid of any machine;